-While the Table of content could make your search result richer, like featured snippets would, it does not in any way influence your ranking.
+While the Table of content could make your search result richer, as featured snippets would, it does not in any way influence your ranking.

 12. You Must Manually Search For Backlink To Improve Your Ranking

 Ok, so this may sound strange, but it is the truth.
 Let me explain.

 You can actually have an improved ranking on the Search Engines without hunting for backlinks.
-I know about 3 friends’ websites with the same strategy.
+I know about three friends’ websites with the same strategy.
 So, how do they do it?
 They write resourceful and high quality content that fetches them backlinks naturally.

 They’ve never attempted to pitch guest posts or anything like that.

 While I do not discourage your link-building efforts, I’m only pointing out that you can do without it with solid on-page SEO and resourceful content.
-However, your success largely depends on the level of competitiveness in your niche.
+However, your success largely depends on your niche’s competitiveness level.

 13. AI-written Contents Have Better SEO Results That Manually-written Content

-There are many content AI software now that makes it easy to come up with 3,000 words in just a few minutes.
+There are much of content AI software now that makes it easy to come up with 3,000 words in just a few minutes.

 Coincidentally, Google partly shares my viewpoint.
 Google says AI content actually violates their content guidelines, and such content or website would likely be penalized in the long run.

 What’s the point here?
-Quality content written for and by humans still stand out no matter what.
+Quality content was written for and by humans still stand out no matter what.

 14. SEO is The Only Means of Getting Traffic

 Everyone is doing SEO because of the crazy numbers you can get from it organically and because it is sustainable over the year into the future, unlike paid ads.
 However, SEO is not the only means of getting ORGANIC traffic.

-I know a few people that don’t know jack about SEO but get over 40K visitors and earn well on their websites.
+I know a few people that don’t know a jack about SEO but get over 40K visitors and earn well on their websites.
 They have 4 to 5 large Facebook groups that strategically share their content and drive organic traffic.

 And yes, some marketers resort to paid ads.